Dubai Creek: Extensions

-The creek has been extended by 13 km through Business Bay, Dubai Canal and through Jumeirah into the Arabian Gulf.
+The creek has been extended by 13 km through Business Bay, Dubai Canal and through Jumeirah into the Persian Gulf.

 Landmarks

 Including the most remarkable buildings alongside the Deira side of the Creek are the Deira Twin Towers, the old Dubai Creek Tower, Sheraton Dubai Creek, National Bank of Dubai, and Chamber of Commerce.
 On the other side of Al Maktoum Bridge along Dubai Creek is Dubai Creek Park, one of the largest parks in Dubai.

 The creek is also home to the Dubai Creek Golf & Yacht Club, comprising an 18-hole tournament golf course, clubhouses, residential development, and the Park Hyatt hotel.